ankihg/calculator/README.md

 ### additional
  * previous calculations stack
- * set equation input to previous calculation in stack
+ * click to set equation input to previous calculation in stack

 ## architecture